 rxytrue= rxyobservedrxxryy #1

 Two of the variables in Equation 1 already have empirical estimates.
-First, Vahey et al.'s (2015) estimate of the observed correlation between the IRAP and criterion variables was rxytrue = .45.
+First, Vahey et al. (2015) reported an estimate of the average observed correlation between the IRAP and criterion variables, rxytrue = .45.
 Second, estimates of the IRAP’s reliability have been provided by a recent meta-analysis.
 At the trial-type level (i.e., the method of scoring IRAP as four scores that proponents of the task typically recommend), both internal consistency (α = .27) and test-retest (ICC2 = .18) are extremely low (Hussey & Drake, 2020).
 This leaves two remaining variables, the IRAP’s criterion validity after adjusting for measurement error (rxytrue) and the criterion tasks’ mean reliability (ryy).
 Both of these variables share the same constraint: as correlations, their value cannot be below -1 or above 1.
-For the moment, if we assume that the criterion tasks’ mean reliability is very good (ryy = 0.90).
-This would imply that the lower limit of the IRAP’s true criterion validity after adjusting for measurement error is somewhere between (a) implausibly high, rxytrue = .91 (when using the estimate of internal consistency), and (b) mathematically impossible, rxytrue = 1.12 (when using the estimate of test-retest reliability).
+For the moment, if we assume that the criterion tasks’ mean reliability is very good (ryy = 0.90), this would imply that the lower limit of the IRAP’s true criterion validity after adjusting for measurement error is somewhere between (a) implausibly high, rxytrue = .91 (when using the estimate of internal consistency), and (b) mathematically impossible, rxytrue = 1.12 (when using the estimate of test-retest reliability).
 Using lower and arguably more plausible values for the mean reliability of the criterion tasks produces even higher estimates for the true correlation, making both values impossible (i.e., when ryy = .70, rxytrue = 1.04 or 1.27 respectively).

 Given that these estimates range between highly implausible and impossible, something appears to be amiss.
-Either Vahey et al.’ s (2015) estimate of average criterion associations is somewhere between highly implausible and mathematically impossible given the IRAP's reliability (i.e., assuming Hussey & Drake 2020 are right about the IRAP’s reliability), or Hussey & Drake's (2020) estimates of the IRAP's average reliability is implausibly low given the IRAP's high criterion validity (i.e., assuming Vahey et al., 2015, are right about the IRAP’s criterion validity).
+Either the estimate of average criterion associations reported in Vahey et al. (2015) is somewhere between highly implausible and mathematically impossible given the IRAP’s reliability (i.e., assuming Hussey & Drake 2020 are right about the IRAP’s reliability), or Hussey & Drake’s (2020) estimates of the IRAP's average reliability is implausibly low given the IRAP's high criterion validity (i.e., assuming Vahey et al., 2015, are right about the IRAP’s criterion validity).
 Ultimately it will be up to the research community to determine whether the analyses in Hussey & Drake (2020) are sound.
 [BLINDED FOR PEER REVIEW]

 Method & Results

-Vahey et al. (2015) reported the steps in their analyses in the conventional order: they identified effect sizes in the original article, applied inclusion and exclusion criteria, extracted them, converted them to Pearson’s r, averaged them when multiple effect sizes came from a given study, fit a meta-analysis model, and performed a power analysis on the meta-effect size to guide sample size determination in future studies.
+Vahey et al. (2015) reported the steps of the analyses in the conventional order: they identified effect sizes in the original article, applied inclusion and exclusion criteria, extracted them, converted them to Pearson’s r, averaged them when multiple effect sizes came from a given study, fit a meta-analysis model, and performed a power analysis on the meta-effect size to guide sample size determination in future studies.
 Attempts to verify these steps for this article were conducted and reported here in reverse order.
 Subsequently, I report a new meta-analysis and power analysis using the re-extracted individual effect sizes.

 Transparency statement